tlamadon/dev-container-julia/README.md

 # dev-container-julia

 A devevelopment container for julia and jupyterlab that works with VSCode.
 A development container is a set of settings on top of a docker (or other type) container.
-It can least features to be installed, which docker file to build, etc.
+It can list features to be installed, which docker file to build, etc.

 ## Getting started